ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

       2384  voluntary context switches
      17409  involuntary context switches
 ```
-Which means this simple operation took 2 parallel threads to run for almost 4
+As seen above, this tiny application took 2 parallel threads almost 4
-seconds to do the job.
-Most of that time can be attributed to JVM startup and
+seconds to run.
+Most of that time can be attributed to the JVM startup and
 the background JIT compiler running.
+This is quite sub-par performance, and we know we can do a lot better.

+Luckily, GraalVM provides us with the perfect solution.

-GraalVM gives us a tool that solves this problem by compiling Java code
+We can solve this inherent issue with the JVM by compiling the Java code
-ahead-of-time, to a native executable image, instead of compiling just-in-time
+ahead-of-time into a native executable image via GraalVM.
+This skips over the need to use the Java just-in-time compiler
 at runtime.

-This is similar to how a conventional compiler like gcc works.
+The experience for us (the developer using GraalVM) is quite similar to a conventional compiler like gcc.
 Note,
 we may need to run `assembly` first.
 ```
 $ sbt assembly